 Next, it’s time to see whether the business is worth the seller’s asking price.

-Several methods exist for valuing a business based on its earnings, projections and balance sheet.
+Several methods exist for valuing a business based on its earnings, projections and balance sheets.
 Each method has its pros and cons.
-Here’s a look at three common valuation methods.
+Here’s a look at three common valuation methods:

 • Asset-based valuation.
-An asset-based company valuation involves totaling up the fair market value of its business assets (real estate, furniture and equipment, and intangibles like patents or customer lists) and subtracting its liabilities (e.g., mortgages, equipment loans, lines of credit).
-This valuation method is helpful when evaluating a business that has significant assets and/or liabilities, like expensive equipment or real estate.
+An asset-based company valuation involves totaling up the fair market value of business assets (real estate, furniture and equipment and intangibles like patents or customer lists) and subtracting liabilities (e.g., mortgages, equipment loans, lines of credit).
+This method is helpful when evaluating a business that has significant assets and/or liabilities, like expensive equipment or real estate.

 • Income-based valuation.
 The income approach to valuation involves estimating the net income the business is expected to earn over some future timeline — five years, for example — and then calculating the present value of that future cash flow.
 This approach is best suited to valuing profitable companies for which you can reasonably forecast future earnings.

-Some business valuation experts use a blend of two methods, such as the market approach and the income-based approach.
-In any case, determining a business’s value is complicated, so you should consult a professional business broker or accountant specializing in business valuations.
+Some business valuation experts use a blend of multiple methods, such as the market approach and the income-based approach.
+In any case, determining a business’s value is complicated, so you should consult a business broker or an accountant specializing in business valuations.

 4. Issue a letter of intent.

-A letter of intent is a nonbinding agreement conveying your intention to buy the business.
+If you’ve found a business you want to buy that has good earnings and a reason for selling that doesn’t send up any red flags, the next step is to issue a letter of intent.
+This is a nonbinding agreement conveying your intention to buy the business.
 One of its benefits is that it gives you the “right of refusal,” meaning you’re first in line to buy the company, even if another potential buyer comes along.

 A letter of intent also allows you to start gathering more information about the business.
 Most sellers won’t share detailed financial, tax and legal information unless they know a buyer is serious.